crheller/crheller.github.io/_projects/3_project.md

 ## <a name="julia"></a>Julia API

-Our lab performs most data analysis and visualization using Julia scripts.
+Our lab performs most data analysis and visualization using Julia.
 Therefore, I built a very simple Julia API to allow users to interact with the database from code.
 The two main use cases are:

 1. Query the database to find a set of datasets to analyze:
 ```julia